MetaFFI/metaffi-root/add-new-language-support.md

 The runtime plugin (via runtime manager) needs to load the entities from the target runtime executable.
 In some cases, unless the runtime executable is not explicitly exposes the entities, the runtime manager cannot load the entities.
 In this case, the guest compiler, needs to generate code for the target runtime or language to expose the entities to MetaFFI (i.e. C entrypoints).

-The goal of the guest compiler is to use the MetaFFI IDL and generate generate entrypoint to required entities.
+The goal of the guest compiler is to use the MetaFFI IDL and generate entrypoints to required entities.
 There can be two cases:
 1. In cases the runtime executable does not contain any entrypoints (i.e. non-MetaFFI compliant entrypoint), the compiler plugin would need to generate code that uses the **entities source code** in order to build new runtime executable with MetaFFI compliant entrypoints.
-2. In case the runtime executable does contain entrypoints (i.e. even if non-MetaFFI compilant), the compiler plugin can generate code that wraps the existing non-MetaFFI compliant entrypoint, meaning, the source code is not required.
+2. In case the runtime executable does contain entrypoints (i.e. even if non-MetaFFI compliant), the compiler plugin can generate code that wraps the existing non-MetaFFI compliant entrypoint, meaning, the source code is not required.

 ### Steps
 [ ] Implement or use guest compiler **library** in `sdk/compiler/[runtime-name]/guest/` to generate MetaFFI IDL.
 Use the IDL Entities in `sdk/idl_entities/[runtime-name]/` to construct the IDL.

 [ ] More information in [sdk/compiler/compiler_doc.md](sdk/compiler/compiler_doc.md)

 [ ] Unit-test information in [sdk/compiler/compiler_tests_doc.md](sdk/compiler/compiler_tests_doc.md)

 [ ] In the plugin directory/repository, implement [sdk/compiler/compiler_plugin_interface.h](sdk/compiler/compiler_plugin_interface.h) using `idl_entities` and `compiler` in `[plugin-directory]/compiler/`.